 The answer to this question is unknown.
 The use of the chest x-ray with transfer to less dusty areas appears to have marginal benefit.
-This is due to several factors: low participation in the x-ray surveillance program, a low proportion of miners exercising their option to transfer, a difficult to measure goal (i.e., halting progression of CWP).
+This is due to several factors: low participation in the x-ray surveillance program, a low proportion of miners exercising their option to transfer, and goal that is difficult to measure (i.e., halting progression of CWP).
 In addition, there is considerable variation in interpreting chest x-ray films.
 In short, there are small numbers used to measure subtle changes using a blunt instrument.
 Under the proposed plan, with dust exposure in the dustiest jobs reduced by half, it could be even more difficult to measure any benefit.
-Even so, it is intuitively sensible to remove persons from dust exposure (or to impose more stringent controls) if they have early signs of CWP.
+Even so, it is intuitively sensible to reduce the exposure those persons that have early signs of CWP.

 For COPD, the situation is quite different.
-First of all, some aspects of COPD are reversible upon cessation of exposure.
+First of all, as mentioned above, some aspects of COPD are reversible upon cessation of exposure.
 That is, the objective can be to actually improve one's clinical status rather than merely halting progression.
 Second, spirometry is a more objective measure of lung function than is the chest x-ray of lung anatomy.
 Third, however, COPD is also caused by smoking so that benefits from removing a miner from exposure to dust could be reduced or eliminated unless the miner can be persuaded to stop smoking.